janhq/jan/docs/docs/docs/01_introduction.md

 ### Modules

+Jan is comprised of system-level modules that mirror OpenAI’s, exposing similar APIs and objects

 - Modules are modular, atomic implementations of a single OpenAI-compatible endpoint
 - Modules can be swapped out for alternate implementations
   - The default `messages` module persists messages in thread-specific `.json`